 The data is sufficient if we are able to get a DEFINITE YES or a DEFINITE NO from the information given in the statements.

 If the answer is MAYBE or DONOT KNOW, the data is NOT sufficient.

 Do we have any more information about x and y from the question stem?

 The question stem states that both x and y are positive integers.

 Eliminate choices A and D. Choices narrow down to B, C or E.

-If the product xy is odd, both x and y have to be odd (product of two odd integers is odd).
+Given that x and y are integers and that the product xy is odd, both x and y have to be odd (product of two odd integers is odd).

 We can answer the question with a definite YES.

-Eliminate choices C and E. Choice B is the answer.
+Eliminate choices C and E.